azimut/newspod/README.md

 # newspod

-Generates a (crude) HTML page with direct audio links, from a list of RSS feeds.
+From a list of RSS feeds.
+Generates an HTML page with direct links to audio fieles.
 Updated with Gitub Actions.

 ## Why?